The Piggott School: Sports

 Pupils at the school participate in the following sports: cross-country, badminton, basketball, cricket, football, health-related fitness, hockey, netball, rounders, rugby, athletics, table tennis and tennis.
 There are school teams which play regular fixtures with other local schools in rugby, football, hockey, netball and basketball.
 Pupils also participate in the Reading Cross Country League.
 A number of pupils play at county level.

-Extracurricular activities

-Pupils can learn to play instruments such as woodwind.
-There is also a School Band and Choir.
-Drama productions have ranged from well-known musicals to exam performances presented by students studying GCSE and A levels.

 Admission

 In common with all other schools in Wokingham Borough, school places are allocated by the LEA based on designated catchment areas and feeder primary schools.
 Around 200 places are available at Piggott every year.
 The feeder primary schools for Piggott are: